EzGame/ezdz/README.md

 ========================
 EZDZ.io front end technologies

     /web
-      /lib            # Libraries that are used by components /src            # Source code and assets that are compiled to /lib.
+      /vendors        # Libraries that are used by components /src            # Source code and assets that are compiled to /lib.
       /tests          # Application tests.

-To compile assets, run rake web:compile.

-    /public
-      /lib
-      /tests

 Requires